Boosting propagule transport models with individual-specific data from mobile apps: Materials and Methods

 \subsubsection{Model evaluation}

-To evaluate the trustworthiness of our parameter estimates, we computed confidence intervals with a method based on the profile likelihood \citep{fischer_robust_2021}.
+We evaluated the trustworthiness of our parameter estimates by computing confidence intervals using a method based on the profile likelihood \citep{fischer_robust_2021}.
 Note that since we did not evaluate the joint model all at once and made approximations via independence assumptions, the true confidence intervals may be larger.
 Nonetheless, the approximate confidence intervals are suited to detect estimability issues and problems arising from multicollinearity of covariates.